JohnSnowLabs/spark-nlp/README.md

 If you are interested, there is a simple SBT project for Spark NLP to guide you on how to use it in your projects [Spark NLP SBT Starter](https://github.com/maziyarpanahi/spark-nlp-starter)

 ## Python

+Spark NLP supports Python 3.6.x and 3.7.x if you are using PySpark 2.3.x or 2.4.x and Python 3.8.x if you are using PySpark 3.x.

 ### Python without explicit Pyspark installation